cyclingwithelephants/devs-on-a-boat/index.md

 layout: home
 ---

+# Home

-# A whitepaper approach to engineering a solution enabling the indefinite remote work of a developer on a boat.
+A whitepaper approach to engineering a solution enabling the indefinite remote work of a developer on a boat.